 Josh graduated from the University of Edinburgh in 1985 and spent 4 years in equine practice before moving to a residency, then PhD, lectureship and then a senior lectureship in equine medicine at the University of Cambridge.

-He is a co-director (with Jim Green) of BARTA and has been a veterinary lead in the large animal rescue initiative in the UK from the start.
+Josh co-founded BARTA and has been veterinary lead in the large animal rescue initiative in the UK from the start.
 Working with Jim he has been instrumental in promoting joint training and working between the veterinary profession and the Fire and Rescue Service and is a veterinary representative on the National Fire Chiefs Council – Animal Rescue Practitioner Forum.

 Josh is currently Head of Veterinary Clinical Sciences at the University of Melbourne.

 Jim comes from the New Forest in Southern England where he began his career as a forest manager, working in private and state managed forests including a season as a first attack forest firefighter in Victoria, Australia.